-After forcibly dragging a customer off a plane to make way for Republic employees who needed to be on the last flight of the day from Chicago to Lexington, United probably incurred multi-million-dollar legal costs and lost as much or more from the bad publicly generated by the event.
+After forcibly dragging a customer off a plane to make way for Republic employees who needed to be on the last flight of the day from Chicago to Lexington, United probably incurred sky-high legal costs and lost as much or more from the bad publicly generated by the event.

-Still, American, Southwest, All Nippon Airways and others were caught in the escalating conflict between passenger, flight crew and airline.
+Still, American, Southwest, All Nippon Airways and others were caught in the escalating conflict among passenger, flight crew and airline.
 As I reported for The New York Times, airline workers report being threatened and harassed in the us versus them environment that now defines travel by air.
 In their race to higher profits, airlines may deserve some of the blame but passengers seem to have entered anything-goes mode as well.
 Here’s hoping this gets better in 2018.

 2017 came to a bittersweet close for many av geeks as the last two U.S. carriers operating the Boeing 747 retired their Queens of the Sky.
-United flew the jumbo jet in San Francisco’s Fleet Week, thrilling the crowds as it has in the past, when Don Wolfe (seen in this photo) was one of the pilots on the flight deck.
+United flew the jumbo jet in San Francisco’s Fleet Week, thrilling the crowds as it has in the past, when Don Wolfe (seen in photo) was one of the pilots on the flight deck.

 Delta Air Lines took its last 747 on a farewell flight across the USA.
 The All Hail the Queen Farewell Tour made stops in Atlanta, Detroit, Seattle and ended up in Minneapolis, where the airplane originally entered the fleet when Delta and Northwest merged a decade ago.